pip-services/pip-services-docs/content/en/python/grpc/clients/grpc_client.md

 - **correlation_id**: Optional[str] - (optional) transaction id used to trace execution through the call chain.
 - **name**: str - method name.
-- **err**: Exception - an occured error
+- **err**: Exception - occured error
 - **reerror**: bool - if True - throw error

 #### is_open
-Checks if the component is opened.
+Checks if the component is open.

 > is_open(): bool